What is the Definition of Automatic Unfair Dismissal

 3. ERA section 104 – asserting a statutory right.

 4. ERA section 108(4) - political opinions or affiliation.
-Introduced after the Redfearn v UK decision of ECtHR.
-Redfearn had not been discriminated against but his Article 11 freedom of association rights had been infringed.
-ECtHR did not hold that dismissal for this reason could never be justified but Redfearn had no way of challenging the dismissal because he did not have the two years’ qualifying period.
-The two year period does not apply where the reason or principal reason for dismissal relates to the employee’s political opinion or affiliation.
+Introduced after the Redfearn v UK decision of the ECtHR.
+Redfearn had not been discriminated against, but his Article 11 freedom of association rights had been infringed.
+ECtHR did not hold that dismissal for this reason could never be justified, but Redfearn had no way of challenging the dismissal because he did not have the two years’ qualifying period.
+The two-year period does not apply where the reason or principal reason for dismissal relates to the employee’s political opinion or affiliation.
 But this is not automatic unfair dismissal.

 Automatically Unfair Reasons

 The employer is always likely to argue one of the five potentially fair reasons.
 However, the employee may contend that his/her dismissal was actually due to another reason.
-If the employee is able to successfully prove that his/her dismissal was due to one of the reasons listed below, the unfair dismissal claim will succeed at that point, and the tribunal will not consider the second limb of the unfair dismissal test, namely whether the dismissal was fair in all the circumstances.
+Suppose the employee is able to successfully prove that his/her dismissal was due to one of the reasons listed below.
+In that case, the unfair dismissal claim will succeed at that point, and the tribunal will not consider the second limb of the unfair dismissal test, namely whether the dismissal was fair in all the circumstances.
 The following reasons are treated as ‘automatically unfair’:

 • Relating to pregnancy or maternity